HenryQuan/HabitApp/docs/diary_henry.md

 # 19/04/2020
 The app works if you follow it but it is so hard for me to follow my own app.
 I just waste my time and escape from it.
 I wasn't like this.
 I guess I get more weaknesses when I grow up.
 It shouldn't be like this.
 You should be better than this.
+***
+Many issues are fixed.
+It should be ready for a beta release on Google Play.
+I might work on it soon.

 # 10/03/2020
 Notification is working but only once somehow.
 I might need to study more about Android notifications.